-Atef Gendy has served as president of Evangelical Theological Seminary in Cairo (ETSC) since 2000, and also serves as professor of New Testament.
+Atef Gendy is currently the director of the Center for Middle Eastern Studies (CMEC) at ETSC, and also serves as professor of New Testament.
 In April 2018, he finished his one-year term as the Moderator of the Synod of the Nile.

 He initially worked as a civil engineer from 1982–1984, then served for eight years as director of a training center in the south of Egypt to help equip lay leaders for the ministry in village churches (especially in churches that had no pastors).
 He followed his calling to enroll at ETSC and graduated in 1992.
 He was hired that same year as an instructor in New Testament.

 Atef earned his PhD in 2001 from the University of Aberdeen, Scotland, where he studied under I. Howard Marshall and wrote a thesis titled The Parables of Jesus or the Parables of Matthew?
 A Question of the Authenticity of the Parables in the First Gospel.
 He has written study notes to the book of Acts for the Bible Society of Egypt and is serving as a translation consultant for the Revised Arabic Bible Translation (Van Dyke).
 He was one of the editorial committee for (The Arabic Contemporary commentary) project, which is a mutual endeavor between the same publishing house and Langham.
 Atef was also among the 12 scholars who comprised the committee formed by the World Evangelical Alliance to handle the debated translations of the familial divine terms “Father/Son”.

 Mark Labberton was named the fifth president of Fuller Seminary in 2013, after four years as Fuller’s Lloyd John Ogilvie Associate Professor of Preaching and director of the Ogilvie Institute of Preaching.
 Ordained in the Presbyterian Church (USA), he served in pastoral roles for 30 years prior to coming to Fuller, most recently as senior pastor of First Presbyterian Church of Berkeley, California, for 16 years.
 He also has served as cofounder of the Christian International Scholarship Foundation (now ScholarLeaders International), chair of John Stott Ministries, and senior fellow of International Justice Mission.
 He holds an MDiv from Fuller and a PhD in Theology from Cambridge University.